guidefari/here_hugo/content/book/elegant-puzzle.md

   - This means I read reverted commits as **patch commits**
   - In contrast, there's an SRE lesson I was taught recently by [Dmitriy Ryaboy](https://www.youtube.com/watch?v=xAzb7Gtu2a8): in the time of crisis, it's not a good idea to try and understand deeply **why** things are broken before you fix.
 Just rollback/revert so you can restore service, then figure things out later.
+  Succinctly said:
-  Succintly said, "First restore the service, then fix the problem."
+  > "First restore the service, then fix the problem."

   # On Product Management
 Interesting to see a lot of Will's remarks relate to [the lessons about product management from Brian Holt](/pm-holt).